-Financial data concerning Component Units of any nature, which are included in the audited financial statements, must be included in the December Finance data collection.
-Similarly, activity that is not included in the financial statements should not be included in the data submission.
-Charter school reporting must be included in the data submission.
-In all cases, an independent governmental audit for the charter school operations must accompany the district's audit.
+Financial data concerning Component Units of any nature which are included in the district's/BOCES financial statements must also be included in the electronic data file.
+Similarly, activity that is NOT included in the financial statements should NOT be included in the electronic data file (exception: charter school reporting must be included in the data file even if the charter school operations are not included in the financial statements.
+In all cases, an independent governmental audit for the charter school operations MUST accompany the district's audit).